mconbere/mconbere.github.com/index.markdown

 * [LinkedIn profile](http://www.linkedin.com/in/mconbere)
 * [Email](mailto:mconbere@gmail.com)

-If in doubt, an email is probably the most efficient way to get ahold of me.
+If in doubt, an email is probably best.

 Résumé
 ======